 Does the Bible support the belief that the people who hold important positions in government are chosen by God to serve in those positions?
-The verse that probably is most often cited in this regard is Romans 13:1.
-So, let’s consider the translations of this verse of Scripture by various versions of the Bible.
+The verse of scripture that probably is most often cited in this regard is Romans 13:1.
+So, we will consider the translations of this verse of scripture by various versions of the Bible.

 [Note: The words that we highlight in each of the following translations state who or what is appointed, chosen, established, instituted, or ordained by God.]

 Translations of Romans 13:1